canola oil shelf life

 Sign 3: Change in texture

 If the oil has significantly changed its appearance, it is also a sign of spoilage.
 Turbidity or organic formations found in the oil are a sign that the product is no longer suitable for consumption.
-You may even notice mold on the cap or bottle.
+You may even notice mold on the cap or bottle of canola oil.
 Although the oil itself is not susceptible to mold, the presence of other foods or moisture can make it possible.

 What Is The Best Way To Store Canola Oil?

 Although storing canola oil is a straightforward job, following the instructions and ensuring minimum conditions is imperative.
 Exposure to sun and heat can damage the product well before the expiration date.
-Here are some basic tips.
+Here are some basic tips on how to preserve the shelf life of canola.

 Any exposure to heat can damage canola oil and cause rancidity much earlier than it should.
-Keep the oil at a comfortable temperature and avoid sun exposure.
+Keep the oil at a comfortable temperature and avoid direct sunlight exposure.
+In the pantry canola oil will be perfectly safe.

 Tip 2: Seal well

-It is good to always close the bottle well after use.
+It is good to always close the bottle of canola oil well after use.
 This will prevent faster oxidation but also prevent dirt from getting into the oil.
 We will add that you maintain good hygiene of cap and bottle so that mold does not develop due to other substances present.

 Tip 3: Pour into a smaller bottle